pereznetworks/TD-Project9/project9-gallery-app/README.md

         The way the api-key is imported into the react app works ....

+          as long as you do the import before react loads

+          or do so from as part of a backend server

-          BUT IS DEFINITELY NOT FOR PRODUCTION USE - see step 4
+          BUT IS DEFINITELY NOT A GOOD IDEA - see step 4

       STEP 3: